UTFOIL/Vectorization-Public/README.md

 ## Example Datasets

-[This folder](https://drive.google.com/drive/folders/1IO9PmpO0W_E1UaedvzdP5_PzHzfYGO_m?usp=sharing) contains the three example images as they were processed for the [SLAVV methods paper](https://www.biorxiv.org/content/biorxiv/early/2020/06/16/2020.06.15.151076.full.pdf).
+[This folder](https://drive.google.com/drive/folders/1IO9PmpO0W_E1UaedvzdP5_PzHzfYGO_m?usp=sharing) contains the three example images as they were processed for the [SLAVV methods paper](https://www.biorxiv.org/content/biorxiv/early/2020/06/16/2020.06.15.151076.full.pdf) (distinct from the three images used in the Tutorial).

 Each of the three "Image *" folders in this folder contains:
 	- The original image under its original title as a *.tif